Medication Errors – And How You Can Avoid Being a Victim

 - Illegible prescriptions or confusing directions

-Lawyers often investigate medication errors after the fact.
+According to the attorneys from Law Offices of Kevin J Roach, LLC, lawyers often investigate medication errors after the fact.
 Although it can be important to find a remedy after the injury has occurred – it would be better to avoid the problem altogether.
 Preventing medication errors is an important issue for our health system to address.
 Until then, you can improve your chances of staying safe by advocating for yourself.